yynickel/hotspots/README.md

 On the front page, users are greeted with slides showing the hottest places to be in Vancouver.
-Our hot scores are calculated using a combination of how busy a place gets and how well recieved a place is.
+Our hot scores are calculated using a combination of how busy a place gets and how well-recieved a place is.

 Gif Here